-The D-string model presupposes that a D-string in the fully contracted state defines a quantum particle of matter.
-The quantum particle of matter is posited as the smallest elementary building block of matter, and the precursors to quarks.
+The S-brane model presupposes that an S-brane in the fully contracted state defines a quantum particle of matter.
+The quantum particles of matter are posited as the smallest elementary building block of matter, and are the building blocks of quarks.
 Quarks were first predicted by Murray Gell-Mann [11], and George Zweig.
 [12][13]

-A quantum particle of matter has the maximal potential energy content for a D-string.
-However, space-time energy varies: the greater the contracted state, the greater the potential energy content of the space-time D-string.
-Opposing D-branes on any one of the three axes of a D-string are mirror images of each other, see figure 2.
-A photon of sufficient energy,interacting and transferring its kinetic energy into potential energy of a space-time D-string, will contract the D-string into a quantum particle of matter.
-Subsequently, if enough energy is present, each axis of the quantum particle of matter generates mirror image particle pairs (matter and antimatter) from the abutting space-time D-strings, propagating to form three stereo-chemically distinct matter and antimatter quark pairs.
+A quantum particle of matter has the maximal potential energy content for an S-brane.
+However, space-time energy varies: the greater the contracted state, the greater the potential energy content of the space-time S-brane.
+Opposing D-branes on any one of the three axes of an S-brane are mirror images of each other, see figure 2.
+A photon of sufficient energy, interacting and transferring its kinetic energy into potential energy of a space-time S-brane, will contract the S-brane into a quantum particle of matter.
+Subsequently, if enough energy is present, each axis of the quantum particle of matter generates mirror image particle pairs (matter and antimatter) from the abutting space-time S-branes, propagating to form three stereo-chemically distinct matter and antimatter quark pairs.